 The National Youth Jazz Orchestra (NYJO) has a recruitment plan and holds auditions each January, normally in London and a northern English city.
 The membership of the elite (though not elitist!) gigging band is by selection although all are welcome to attend one of the three bands forming the NYJO Academy.
 For more information see http://www.nyjo.org.uk/about-nyjo/jointhenyjoacademy

-NYJO band members will work with MD Mark Armstrong on some great music and give inspiring concerts (2012 highlights include a televised concert at the BBC Proms and London and Scarborough Jazz Festivals as well as recording a critically-acclaimed new CD).
+NYJO band members will work with MD Mark Armstrong on some great music and give inspiring concerts (2014 highlights include concerts at Ronnie Scott’s, EFG London Jazz Festival and a tour to Germany).
 You will be part of a band with a fantastic legacy of musicians, many of whom are now the top jazz and commercial musicians in the UK.
 NYJO will help give you the training and skills for the world of professional music-making, if this is the path you choose.
 You will be playing a wide variety of music, from an exploration of great big band charts through the ages, through commissions by notable jazz artists, to music written by recent and current band members – that means you!
 We will be working with leading UK jazz musicians and also taking the music to a younger generation through school concerts and workshops.
 In return you will need to be enthusiastic and committed to what NYJO is going – and feel confident to promote the work of the band and your role within it.

 HOW TO AUDITION